“And up next is Marisa Donnelly, reading three poems for us tonight.”

 Friday and Saturday of the convention were similar.
 There were presentations in the morning, meetings with the Alpha Chi Regional Chapters, and informative sessions.
 Each presentation was fifteen minutes, with a short break in-between that allowed students to travel to different rooms to hear other presentation topics.
 The genres included American History, Communication, Creative Writing, Art/Music/Dance, Anthropology, Health Sciences, Religion, Education, Molecular/Cellular Biology, and Psychology among others.

-Waldorf College senior, Molly Maschka, also presented at the 2015 Convention.
+Waldorf University senior, Molly Maschka, also presented at the 2015 Convention.
 Molly’s non-fiction piece was entitled, “Da’s Girl,” which was a short story from a collection of memoir pieces exploring her childhood relationship with her father.

 When asked about her experience presenting, Maschka said, “I was extremely nervous to the point my hands were shaking.
 I am normally not a person who likes to present in front of people, but I knew I wanted to get out of my comfort zone.
 Yet, as words started to come out of my mouth, my nerves started to clam down.
 Presenting wasn’t as bad as I thought.
 It gave me a huge confidence boost!”